kidsneuro-lab/leafcutter2/README.md

 #### Prerequisites

-All the necessary python libraries can be installed in a conda envoronment with the `leafcutter2_env.yml` in this repository.
+All the necessary python libraries can be installed in a conda envoronment with the `leafcutter2_env.yml` file in this repository.
 You can do this by simply running:

 ```
 conda env create -f leafcutter2_env.yml